almarklein/asgineer/README.md

 ## Development

-Extra dev dependencies: `pip install black pyflakes pytest sphinx`
+Extra dev dependencies: `pip install pytest pytest-cov black pyflakes requests`

 * Use `black .` to apply Black code formatting.
 * Run `pyflakes .` to test for unused imports and more.